 Current Application Cycle

 Eligibility: Any Notre Dame undergraduate with an academic interest in interreligious and intercultural dialogue may apply.
 Depending on application volume, preference might be given to students pursuing a peace studies supplementary major or interdisciplinary minor and students pursuing the global affairs supplementary major with a concentration in peace studies.
-Students should be returning to the university for the following semester; seniors who are graduating in August are not eligible to participate.
+Students should be returning to the university for the following semester; seniors who are graduating in May are not eligible to participate.
 Students who have previously participated are eligible to apply again.

 Questions: Email Anna K. Van Overberghe, Assistant Director for Academic Administration and Undergraduate Studies, at email@example.com.